 So, if we want to know how to benefit one particular being, we need to understand where they’re at, what their level of problem and so on is, we have to understand everything that ever happened before in the whole universe, how it affected this particular mental continuum, all the causes for why they are the way they are now.
 And if we wanted to teach them something and benefit them and help them to achieve liberation and enlightenment, in order to decide what would be most effective to teach, we really need to know the consequences of teaching this person this particular piece of Dharma.

-And of course this being that we teach is not going to exist with a solid line around him or her, never interacting with anybody else in the future.
+And of course this person that we teach is not going to exist with a solid line around him or her, never interacting with anybody else in the future.
 This being is going to interact with everybody else from now until the attainment of enlightenment and even after that as well, affected by what we teach, and that’s going to have an effect on everybody that this person meets.
 To be able to benefit anybody as fully as is possible, we have to gain this type of mind – this is an omniscient mind; this is the mind of a Buddha.

 We have to gain this type of mind, so that we really know how to help the others.
 Otherwise we’re just looking through the periscope; we just see what’s in front of our noses.
 So we need to get our minds to stop projecting lines around things, otherwise we’re never going to see the full, full scope of cause and effect and the interrelatedness of everything forever.
 This is the projection of these lines, which come from the habits of grasping for true existence; the habits of believing that these lines are true.